WorriorBeast/library/README.md

 # library

+The objective is to use objects and object constructor to create books and display them on the screen.
+To create a book the user has to click on "New Book" to bring up a form.
+User enters the book's information and presses the add button to submit.
+Promptly the book is displayed along with the additional information that was entered.
+Each book has a button to remove that book and to change its read status.

 Below is a list of images I used as book covers with their respective url link, photographer/creator, title, and file path.